2024 Quality Report on System of Base Registries

 Featured Stories - 22 November 2023

 A year has passed since the launch of the Federated Data System, a key component of the Inter-administrative Data Strategy (IBDS).
-This article takes a look at the progress made since its launch.
+In this article, we take stock.

 If you're working on digitalising the government and got something on your mind, please share your thoughts with us.